Average Weather in North Charleston South Carolina, United States

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

-North Charleston experiences very significant seasonal variation in the perceived humidity.
+North Charleston experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 5.9 months, from April 30 to October 26, during which time the comfort level is muggy, oppressive, or miserable at least 26% of the time.
 The muggiest day of the year is July 22, with muggy conditions 98% of the time.